aci-ref/facilitation_leading_practices/activities/07-aci_knowledge.md

 has a worthwhile training module that enhances a facilitator’s understanding of how to utilize the product to accelerate or advance research and is relevant to the targeted community.
-If there is already a relationship with a vendor, for a product that the institution has acquired or that the research community is  using,  or if the institution plans to make new or additional purchases, the Facilitator can usually work with the vendor to produce a quality training opportunity.
+If there is already a relationship with a vendor for a product that the institution has acquired, that the research community of the institution is  using, or that the institution plans to make new or additional purchases then the Facilitator can usually work with the vendor to produce a quality training opportunity.